 It is far less crowded and the prices are a little bit cheaper.
 The weather in September is still pretty great.

-If you only have a couple of days, then arrive as early as possible!
+If you only have a couple of days, try and arrive as early as possible!

 The Salzburg transit info can be found by visiting the site for the local bus and trolly.
 Here you can buy day tickets in advance, saving you time and money.